gardener/gardener/docs/development/monitoring-stack.md

 Basic instruction how to define alert rules can be found in the [Prometheus documentation](https://prometheus.io/docs/prometheus/latest/configuration/alerting_rules).

-### Routing tree
+### Routing Tree

 The Alertmanager is grouping incoming alerts based on labels into buckets.
-Each bucket has its own configuration like alert receivers, initial delaying duration or resending frequency etc. You can find more information about Alertmanager routing in the [Prometheus/Alertmanager documentation](https://prometheus.io/docs/alerting/configuration/#route).
+Each bucket has its own configuration like alert receivers, initial delaying duration or resending frequency, etc. You can find more information about Alertmanager routing in the [Prometheus/Alertmanager documentation](https://prometheus.io/docs/alerting/configuration/#route).
 The routing trees for the Alertmanagers deployed by Gardener are depicted below.

 Central Seed Alertmanager